oxsecurity/megalinter/docs/descriptors/terraform_checkov.md

                         IaC root directory (can not be used together with --file).
-  --add-check           Generate a new check via CLI prompt -f FILE, --file FILE  IaC file(can not be used together with --directory) --skip-path SKIP_PATH
+  --add-check           Generate a new check via CLI prompt -f FILE, --file FILE  File to scan (can not be used together with
+                        --directory).
+With this option, Checkov will attempt to filter the runners based on the file type.
+For example, if you specify a ".tf" file, only the terraform and secrets frameworks will be included.
+You can further limit this (e.g., skip secrets) by using the --skip-framework argument.
+  --skip-path SKIP_PATH
                         Path (file or directory) to skip, using regular expression logic, relative to current working